About the competition

 Use of ATO brand

 Entries must not include branding, images, logos or government crests which are the property of or represent the ATO.
-For example, if a YouTube listing contains any part of the ATO logo, name or brand, or gives the impression that it is official in nature, the entry will be disqualified and we will request its removal or amendment.
+For example, if a YouTube entry contains any part of the ATO logo, name or brand, or gives the impression that it is official in nature, the entry will be disqualified and we will request its removal or amendment.

 Digital entries